mitransient: Transient light transport in Mitsuba 3: Transient rendering extensions

 Non-line-of-sight imaging refers to the family of algorithms that reconstruct objects hidden from direct view by analyzing time-resolved indirect illumination on a visible wall.

 Conventional path-tracing techniques are ill-suited for NLOS scenes, as most of the signal that is relevant for this problem comes from very specific multiple-bounce paths which the algorithm has a very low probability to find.
-For this purpose, we have added custom sampling techniques tailored to NLOS scenes~\cite{royo2022non}, resulting in an algorithm denoted as \texttt{\textbf{transient\_nlos\_path}}.
+For this purpose, we have added custom sampling techniques tailored to NLOS scenes~\cite{royo2022non}, which we provide in the \texttt{\textbf{transient\_nlos\_path}} plugin.

-To showcase the potential of our work in this area, we have recreated the setup from Liu~et~al.~\cite{Liu2019phasor}, as seen in \fref{fig:officescene}~\textbf{(a)}.
+To showcase the potential of our work in this area, we have recreated the setup from Liu~et~al.~\cite{Liu2019phasor}, as seen in \fref{fig:officescene}a.
 The hidden scene consists of shelves, a wooden chair, and a cardboard box.
-Similar to the original experiment, we compute the impulse response of the hidden scene on a $180 \times 130$ grid of points on the relay wall, and as can be seen in \fref{fig:officescene}~\textbf{(b)}, our system can be used for NLOS reconstructions.
+Similar to the original experiment, we compute the impulse response of the hidden scene on a $180 \times 130$ grid of points on the relay wall, and as can be seen in \fref{fig:officescene}b, our system can be used for NLOS reconstructions.

 Our sampling techniques greatly improve the convergence time: this experiment requires only four minutes of execution time on an Intel Xeon E5-2697 CPU using 500.000 samples per pixel, which would take hours otherwise.
 Nevertheless, using 5.000 samples (with four seconds of execution time) gives almost the same result.